A universal finite type invariant of knots in homology 3-spheres: Introduction

 The universal invariants that appear in these theories all derive from the Kontsevich integral of knots and links in $S^3$ in some sense.
 The constructions of the LMO invariant and the Kricker invariant apply the Kontsevich integral to surgery presentations of the manifold or the pair (manifold, knot).
 Another approach is to extend directly the idea of the Kontsevich integral: in this case, the invariants of $3$--manifolds and their knots are obtained by computing integrals in associated configuration spaces.
 This approach has led to the KKT invariant of Kontsevich--Kuperberg--Thurston for homology $3$--spheres \cite{Kon2,KT,Les5} and to the Lescop invariant for knots in homology $3$--spheres \cite{Les2}.
-These two methods are expected to produce equivalent invariants, but no direct comparison is known for the LMO and KKT invariants, nor for the Lescop and Kricker invariants.
+These two methods are expected to produce equivalent invariants, but no direct comparison is known for the LMO and KKT invariants, nor for the Lescop and Kricker invariants (meaning that we are not able to express one invariant in terms of the other).
 However, these invariants may be compared through finite type invariants theories.
-The LMO and KKT invariants are both universal finite type invariants of integral homology $3$--spheres, so that they are equivalent \cite{Le,Les}; this also holds for rational homology $3$--spheres with homology groups of a given cardinality \cite{Mas,M2}.
+The LMO and KKT invariants are both universal finite type invariants of integral homology $3$--spheres, so that they are equivalent (in the sense that they distinguish the same pairs of manifolds) \cite{Le,Les}; this also holds for rational homology $3$--spheres with homology groups of a given cardinality \cite{Mas,M2}.
 Similarly, the equivalence of the Kricker and Lescop invariants for knots in homology $3$--spheres with trivial Alexander polynomial stems from \cite{GK,M7}.
 In \cite{Les3}, Lescop conjectured that this equivalence holds for all null-homologous knots in rational homology $3$--spheres.
 The description of the graded space given here is a great step toward this conjecture.

-\begin{notations} For $\K=\Z,\Q$, a {\em $\K$--sphere} is a closed $3$--manifold which has the same homology with coefficients in $\K$ as the standard $3$--sphere.
-A {\em $\K\SK$--pair} is a pair $(M,K)$ where $M$ is a $\K$--sphere and $K$ is a knot in $M$ with trivial homology class in $H_1(M;\Z)$. \end{notations}
+\begin{notations} For $\K=\Z,\Q$, a {\em $\K$--sphere} is a closed oriented $3$--manifold which has the same homology with coefficients in $\K$ as the standard $3$--sphere.
+A {\em $\K\SK$--pair} is a pair $(M,K)$ where $M$ is a $\K$--sphere and $K$ is an oriented knot in $M$ with trivial homology class in $H_1(M;\Z)$.
+We consider $\K$--spheres and $\K$SK--pairs up to orientation-preserving homeomorphism (of pairs when appropriate). \end{notations}